awslabs/agents-for-amazon-bedrock-blueprints/docs/UserGuide.md

 ### Knowledge Bases

-The `AgentKnowledgeBase` construct is a utility class that simplifies the creation and management of Amazon Bedrock Knowledge Bases.
-A Knowledge Base is a repository of information that can be used to train and enhance the capabilities of an Agent.
+The `AgentKnowledgeBase` construct is a utility class that simplifies the creation and management of Amazon Bedrock knowledge bases.
+A knowledge base is a repository of information that can be used to train and enhance the capabilities of an Agent.
-The `AgentKnowledgeBase` construct allows you to configure various aspects of a Knowledge Base, such as the storage configuration, knowledge base type, and data sources.
+The `AgentKnowledgeBase` construct allows you to configure various aspects of a knowledge base, such as the storage configuration, knowledge base type, and data sources.
-To create a basic Knowledge Base with default settings, you can use the following code:
+To create a basic knowledge base with default settings, you can use the following code:

 ```
 const kbProps = {